microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

    ..  important::
-       You can avoid delays in validation by ensuring that your implementation is consistent with this documentation and that the :ref:`validator` tests are passing before beginning the 'go live' process.
+       You can avoid delays in validation by ensuring that your implementation is consistent with this documentation and that you have done manual testing using our :ref:`testing guide<testing>` and that the :ref:`validator` tests are passing before beginning the launch process.

-#. **Production Smoke Test** - Microsoft will enable you to use the production Office Online environment for
+#. **Production testing** - If requested, Microsoft will enable you to use the production Office Online environment
-   smoke-testing.
+   for preliminary smoke-testing prior to enabling your full production access.
 This should be basic testing performed by the host since the production environment is slightly different than the test environment, and different issues may be uncovered.
 This can be as long or as short as the host deems necessary.
-Typically a week is enough time, though it can be much shorter.

 #. **Sign off and roll out** - Once Microsoft has signed off on your integration, you can begin to roll out to your
    users.
 Depending on your traffic estimates, Microsoft may request that you roll out over a period of several days